Diversity Makes a Difference

 This School has Superb Overall Diversity

-Ethnically-diverse college campuses offer students the opportunity to study and learn with with undergraduates from racial and ethnic groups that are unique from their own.
+Ethnically-diverse college campuses offer students the opportunity to study and learn from undergraduates from racial and ethnic groups that are unique from their own.

 This chart will display the diversity of undergraduate students at Temple when it is available.